-Participants will be able to understand what persecution is and how it defines a person?s refugee status.
+Participants will develop understanding about persecution and how it defines refugee status.

-If there are students from a refugee background in the class, teachers should be particularly cautious as some parts of the discussions and video may upset them.
-Teachers might warn the refugee students about the content, explain the purpose of the activity and give them the option to participate.
+If there are students from a refugee background in the class, teachers should be cautious as some parts of the discussion and video may trigger responses related to previous experiences of trauma.
+Teachers should warn refugee students about the content, explain the purpose of the activity and give them the option to participate.

 Step 1.
 Reading

 Ask students to read the refugee quotes at Persecution » What people say

 - What examples of persecution are given?